NN-Chowdh/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 I decided to work with the book publication dataset because it was the clearest and most structured of the three options.
 When I compared the datasets, the meta ads and pollution data looked intimidating with lots of technical variables I wasn't sure how to interpret.
 The book dataset, on the other hand, had straightforward columns like title, author, category, and price - information that made immediate sense to me.

-My plan is to explore how the publishing industry has evolved over time.
+My plan is to explore how the the book industry has changed over time.
 I am particularly interested in grouping books by different eras, and since it also includes pricing information, I can examine how book costs vary across different categories.
 These approaches will allow me to demonstrate the date conversion and grouping techniques we have been practicing in class.

 ## Attach the data